Research in Sciences Summer Program FAQ

 River Valley Transit buses stop at the corner of William/High Streets (Route 583, Route 584, and Route 590) and at the downtown Middletown terminal every 50 minutes.
 Use the Trip Planner to figure out your route, your stop, and when the bus is coming (scroll down below the map).
 Additional bus stops near campus are now on the Wesleyan map or you can see this handy poster of nearby destinations.
 Links to bus schedules are on the RVT website.

-The CIS RIS program is intended to be an immersive research experience and fellows are expected to work a full-time schedule.
-You should not accept other work during the program without prior authorization from the Director.
-Requests to do additional work should be made in consultation with your faculty mentor.
+The CIS RIS program is intended to be an immersive research experience and fellows should not accept a job during the program without prior authorization from the Director.
+These requests should be made in consultation with your faculty mentor.

-Research fellows funded through a fellowship will receive two payments of $2500, one in June and one in July.
+Research fellows funded through a CIS fellowship will receive two lump-sum payments of $2500, one in June and one in July.

-Research Fellows who are funded through federal grants will be paid hourly at a rate of $17.50/hour for an expected 37.5 hours per week.
-A student who works all of these hours would receive approximately $5000.
+Research students who are funded through federal grants will be paid hourly at a rate of $17.50/hour for an expected 37.5 hours per week.
+A student who works all of these hours would receive approximately $5000 (gross).

 There are two named fellowships available to summer students.
 There is no additional application process; CIS assigns these fellowships based on the student's research proposal and faculty reference letter.